 What is the NEBOSH General Certificate about?

-Unit NGC1: The Management of Health and Safety
+Unit N/IGC1: The Management of Health and Safety

-Unit NGC1 is the part of the course where you’ll learn how to manage health and safety in different types of workplaces.
+Unit N/IGC1 is the part of the course where you’ll learn about why it's important to manage health and safety, and how to do it.

-For the rest of the unit you’ll learn how to put in place an effective health and safety management system focused around the plan-do-check-act cycle.
+For the rest of the unit you’ll learn about how a health and safety management system works.
 This includes everything from:

 - Writing a health and safety policy